Scott Hamilton biography

 Hamilton won a number of skating championship titles before earning a spot at the 1980 Lake Placid Olympics, becoming the entire team's flag bearer during the opening ceremonies and placing fifth in the male figure skating competition.

 By the time Hamilton reached the Sarajevo Olympics, he'd won the U.S. and world championships every year as of 1981 and would go on to win 15 consecutive championships by 1984.
-Though struggling with his short and long programs, he won the 1984 Olympic Gold Medal with a combined score that included the compulsory competition, which put him ahead of his closest competitor Brian Orser.
+Though struggling with his short and long programs, he won the 1984 Olympic gold medal with a combined score that included the compulsory competition, putting him ahead of his closest competitor, Brian Orser.

 After winning the '84 World Championships, Hamilton turned pro.
 He had become known for his athletic, petite (5' 2.5") frame, sleek skating outfits and crowd-pleasing backflips.